verhas/License3j/readme.md

 You can exit the application using the command `exit`.
 You can execute external commands using the `!` mark.
-Any string you type on a line that starts with the `!` character will be passed to the underlying operating system and it will be exeited.
+Any string you type on a line that starts with the `!` character will be passed to the underlying operating system and it will be executed.
 You can, for example , type `!ls` on Linux to see what files are there in the current working directory, or you can type `!dir` to do the same under Windows.
 You cannot change the current working directory this way.
 You can issue the command `cd other_dir` and it actually will change the current working directory but only for the new shell, which is executing the command and not for the process that executes the Repl application.